Viasat/tmix/README.md

 # tmix
-Pairing and collaboration tool customized for vmamediad01 server.
-This is wrapper around tmux that lets multiple users join the same tmux session.
+This is a wrapper around tmux that lets multiple users join the same tmux session.

 Disclaimer: This is not a polished tool and was ported from a nixos package that ran on a much newer version of tmux.
 If you discover any issues, please let any of the contributors know so the tool can be improved.